Waliulislamnohan/Karigori/README.md

-# Karigori( A beginner friendly career-choosing platform )
+# Karigori( A beginner-friendly career-choosing-platform )